 We try to stick to the programme as much as we can.
 This should give you an idea of the main theme of the evening.
 There will also be games and other routine tasks.
-You can click on our online diary (on the right of this page) for more details about the week that you will be helping.
+Have a look at the programme tab in My Scout for more details about the week that you will be helping.

 It is useful to be able to have a quick chat at the start of the meeting so that we can run through the plans for the rest of the evening.
 As you know, the start and end of the meeting can be quite a hectic time.
 The leaders try to arrive by 6.20pm so if you could possibly arrive a bit early as well it would give us the chance to talk before the howling hordes arrive.